mamisaki/RTPSpy/README.md

 ### External tools
 RTPSpy is assumed to be run on a miniconda (https://docs.conda.io) or Anaconda (https://www.anaconda.com/) environment.
-Install either one referring to these cite.
+Install either one referring to these sites.
 A yaml file describing required python libraries that can be used to install the libraries in an anaconda environment is provided with the package for easy installation.

 AFNI (https://afni.nimh.nih.gov/) needs to be installed to run RTPSpy library methods.
 See https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/background_install/main_toc.html for the installation process for each system.